cloudflare/cloudflare-docs/content/ssl/client-certificates/byo-ca-api-shield.md

   - `certificates` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}

-    - The `pem.ca` file associated with the CA certificate.
+    - Paste content copied from the `.pem` file associated with the CA certificate.

   - `name` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
+    - Indicate a unique name for your CA certificate.

   {{</definitions>}}

-2. Take note of the Certificate ID (`id`) that is returned in the API response.
+2. Take note of the certificate ID (`id`) that is returned in the API response.
 3. Use the [Replace Hostname Associations endpoint](/api/operations/client-certificate-for-a-zone-put-hostname-associations) to enable mTLS in each hostname that should use the CA for mTLS validation.
 Use the following parameters:

   {{<definitions>}}

   - `hostnames` {{<type>}}array{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}

-    - The hostnames that will be using the indicated CA for client certificate validation.
+    - List the hostnames that will be using the CA for client certificate validation.

     - {{<Aside type="warning">}}
   Submitting an empty array will remove all hostnames associations.